aimms/how-to/C_Connectivity/122-AXLL-Library.rst

 .. note::

-	This article was originally posted to the AIMMS Tech Blog on July 6, 2016 by Deanne.
+	This article was originally posted to the AIMMS Tech Blog on July 6, 2016 by Deanne Zhang.

 .. sidebar:: Connecting to EXCEL